Oodles-n-oodles/Oodles-n-oodles.github.io/index.md

 permalink: /
 ---

 We’re a loving family based in Melbourne with a passion for labradoodles.
-Our two beautiful labradoodles are a big part of our lives, and we’re excited to share the joy by offering five gorgeous puppies from their latest litter.
+Our two beautiful labradoodles are a big part of our lives, and we’re excited to share the joy by offering five gorgeous puppies from their first ever litter.

 Raised in our family home with lots of love, cuddles, and care, these pups are well-socialised and ready to bring happiness to their new forever homes.

 <style>
 .gallery {